Bicycling through the Minneapolis suburbs

 On the Luce Line State Trail, a bicyclist passes Oak Lake near Watertown.

 West of Hiawatha Avenue, it uses a below-street trench that parallels 29th

 Street.
 Bicyclists heading for the Metrodome and downtown can leave the Greenway at its bridge over Hiawatha and ride on a paved path along the light-rail train route.

 On the Greenway, across from the Midtown Global Market at Chicago Avenue, the Freewheel Midtown Bike Center fixes and rents bicycles and also has showers, water and bathrooms.

-Commuter Trail runs nine miles between the downtown Minneapolis riverfront at 3rd Avenue, across from Nicollet Island.
-It
+Downtown, the Cedar Lake Trail passes Target Field and connects to the Grand Rounds and Minneapolis riverfront at 3rd Avenue, across from Nicollet Island.

-North: Between the Kenwood and Spring Lake exits (1.1. miles from downtown), next to the city demolition-debris yard, there's a spiral ramp to an overpass from which there's a two-mile, well-marked connecting route to the Luce Line Regional Trail in Wirth Park.
+North to Wirth Park and the Luce Line: Next to the city demolition-debris yard, there's a spiral ramp to an overpass from which there's a two-mile, well-marked connecting route to the Luce Line Regional Trail in Wirth Park.

 The well-marked Grand Rounds National Scenic Byway (see below) also connects to Wirth Park, following the west side of Cedar Lake and coming from Lake Calhoun via Dean Parkway, under the Midtown Greenway.